crispinprojects/talkcalendar/README.md

 # Talk Calendar

-Talk Calendar is a speaking calendar for Linux.
+Talk Calendar is a personal desktop calendar for Linux which has some speech capability using its own built-in speech engine for speaking dates, times and event words.

-Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Cinnamon, XFCE etc.).
-It uses the [Flite](http://www.festvox.org/flite/) speech synthesizer.
+Talk Calendar developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, XFCE etc.).
 A screenshot of Talk Calendar is shown below.

 ![](talkcalendar.png)